platformps/2020_03_DO_Boston_casestudy_part_1/README.md

 1. Set up git-hub repository, everything will be push to the remote repository

 2. Building a CI/CD pipeline using Jenkins.
-Jenkins will check the git-hub repository every 15 minutes, if any changes were made, it will trigger a new deployment.
+Jenkins will check the git-hub repository every 15 minutes, if any changes were made, it will trigger a new build.

 3. Host machine and target machine will be connected through SSH